cjdoris/ExactpAdics/docs/valuations.md

 > {:.ret}
 {:.intrinsic}

 True if `v` may be coerced to a valuation for `x`.
 If so also returns the coerced valuation.
-Differs from `IsValidAbsolutePrecision` in that, for example, for polynomials, if the constant value is not implied by `v`, then it is taken to be 0 instead of infinity.
+Differs from `IsValidAbsolutePrecision` in that, for example, for polynomials, if the constant value is not implied by `v`, then it is taken to be -infinity instead of infinity.

 ## Val_FldPadElt